List of Playboy Playmates of 2009: June

 Candice Cassidy (born 23 October 1985) is the Playboy Playmate of the Month for June 2009 after being a Cyber Girl in 2006.
 Playboy founder, Hugh Hefner designed the photoshoot, the first he had designed in over 10 years.
 Holly Madison directed the photoshoot and the photography was provided by Arny Freytag.
 Her stage last name, Cassidy, is the name of a cousin.

 Weekly was born in Portsmouth, Ohio and graduated from Portsmouth West High School in 2004.
 She has a degree in psychology from Shawnee State University.
 As of 2009, she owned a dance studio in Portsmouth, Ohio.

 July and August

 Kristina and Karissa Shannon (born 2 October 1989) are American models and twin sisters.
 Hugh Hefner of Playboy chose them as his next set of girlfriends, replacing Bridget Marquardt and Kendra Wilkinson.
-They appeared as Misses July and August in the 2009 double "Summer Issue" of Playboy.
+They appeared in the 2009 double "Summer Issue" of Playboy.
+Per the Playmate Data Sheet included in that issue, Karissa was named Miss July and Kristina was named Miss August.

 They were born in Ann Arbor, Michigan.